Reserve in St. John The Baptist Parish, Louisiana — The American South (West South Central)

 The 1811 Slave Revolt Trail commemorates the revolt and journey of these brave revolutionaries.
 Travel between the two trailhead locations, 1811 Kid Ory Historic House and Destrehan Plantation, and stop at specific points that highlight significant events along the journey.
 Nearby extended experiences at Whitney Plantation and Historic Riverlands Church also help visitors gain insight into these historic events.

 Erected by Louisiana's River Parishes.

 Topics.
 This historical marker is listed in these topic lists: Churches & Religion • Civil Rights.
 A significant historical date for this entry is January 8, 1811.

-30° 4.445′ N, 90° 33.367′ W. Marker is in Reserve, Louisiana, in St John the Baptist Parish.
-Marker is on Redemption Way east of Northwest 3rd Street, on the right when traveling east.
-Click for map.
+Location.
+30° 4.45′ N, 90° 33.366′ W. Marker is in Reserve, Louisiana, in St. John The Baptist Parish.
+Marker is on Redemption Way east of NW 3rd Street, on the right when traveling east.
+Touch for map.
 Marker is at or near this postal address: 123 Redemption Way, Reserve LA 70084, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 First Our Lady of Grace Catholic Church Sanctuary (a few steps from this marker); Maurin's Theater (approx. 1.3 miles away); St. John The Baptist Catholic Church (approx. 2 miles away); Saint John The Baptist Church (approx. 2 miles away); Caroline Deslonde Beauregard (approx. 2 miles away); Luis Bethancourt (approx. 2.1 miles away); Graugnard House (approx. 2.4 miles away); Civil War Cannon (approx. 3.4 miles away).
 Touch for a list and map of all markers in Reserve.